Saint Kateri Rosary Walk

 A Spiritual Home For All Who Visit

 The Saint Kateri Rosary Walk will attract pilgrims and visitors from across North America and the world to Gallup New Mexico each year.
 An outdoor chapel will stand at the head of the Rosary Walk trail.
 From that point the path flows to the center of the Rosary Walk.
 The centerpiece will be Our Lady of Guadalupe Plaza with four pathways that loop through the surrounding terrain, each dotted with five Nichos depicting the mysteries of the rosary.
-Between each of the 30 Nichos will be 10 stones, representing the 10 Hail Marys of each decade.
 You can pause, if you choose, to pray or meditate while enjoying the serenity of the surrounding landscape.

-Saint Kateri, forbidden to practice her faith in the village where she lived, would walk the woods and place marks on the trees and stack small piles of rocks to measure her prayers.
+Saint Kateri, forbidden to practice her faith in the village where she lived, would walk the woods and place marks on the trees while stacking small piles of rocks along the path to measure her prayers.
 That’s how she said the rosary.
 Read more about the life of Saint Kateri Tekakwitha and shrine…